Which of the following best describes the 'induced fit' model of ... | Study Prep in Pearson+

 A

-The substrate is forced to fit into a rigid, unchanging active site of the enzyme.
+The substrate must have a perfect complementary shape to fit into the enzyme's active site.

 B